mrakodol/Laravel-5-Bootstrap-3-Starter-Site/readme.md

 <a name="step5"></a>
 ### Step 5: Install

-Use Nodejs (included in in homestead) to install Bower and Gulp with the following command:
+This project makes use of Bower and Laravel Elixir.
+Before triggering Elixir, you must first ensure that Node.js (included in in homestead) is installed on your machine.

+    node -v

+Next, pull Gulp and Bower like so:

-    npm -g install bower gulp
+    npm install --global bower gulp

+Install Elixir with:

+    npm install

 Retrieve frontend dependencies with Bower: